If you’ve got a script in hand and curtain call first thing tomorrow, you’re here because you want to know how to memorize a script fast.

 When you work from paper, your brain seems to map out the location of the information much better.

-Nine: Write Out Your Lines From Memory
+Eight: Write Your Script From Memory

 Although it’s obvious you need as much speaking practice as you can get, don’t forget to produce your lines through your hands.

-This activity is as simple as getting a paper and pen handy.
+This memory-boosting activity is as simple as getting a paper and pen handy.
 Then spill out the entire script from memory.

 You’ll exercise your memory, and also your focus and concentration.

-Ten: Record Yourself
+Nine: Record Yourself

 It’s important to get a sense of how you’re delivering your lines.

-Because exceptional acting isn’t merely about reciting lines.
+This is because exceptional acting isn’t merely about reciting lines.
 It’s about performing them and creating a convincing portrait of another person.

 You can even compare your recording against a recording of another actor you found on YouTube.
-This is like using the principle like chorusing in language learning.

-Eleven: Let Go Of The Outcome
+Ten: Let Go Of The Outcome

 This tip might sound a little bit weird, but it’s helpful for getting into the zone.